 There was one feature that was a must-have, though: a safety lock.
 Most knives had a small toggle designed to lock the start button and prevent accidental starting, but one model didn’t.
 We made sure to unplug this knife when we weren’t using it, which was a nuisance if we just wanted to set it on the counter for a minute.

 Only one knife offered good slicing ability, comfort, and a tolerable noise level—it made us appreciate how useful an electric knife can actually be.
 The Black + Decker ComfortGrip 9” Electric Knife was (true to its name) comfortable to hold and operate, and it was the quietest knife in the lineup.
 We were amazed at how easily it carved and sliced a huge holiday turkey without shredding the meat or the skin—many users found it much easier to use for carving than our favorite chef’s knife.
 It handled crusty loaves of bread well, though it occasionally gave us ragged slices of delicate bread, and we wish it came with a storage case for its blade, but those were minor trade-offs.
-At $19.92, it was the least expensive knife we tested, so even if you use it only once or twice a year, this knife is a worthwhile investment.
+Available for about $20.00, it was the least expensive knife we tested, so even if you use it only once or twice a year, this knife is a worthwhile investment.

-We tested four electric knives, priced from $19.92 to $122.00, using each one to slice one whole loaf each of Japanese milk bread, challah bread, and Francese bread; one rotisserie chicken; and one approximately 20-pound roasted turkey.
+We tested four electric knives, priced from roughly $20.00 to roughly $125.00, using each one to slice one whole loaf each of Japanese milk bread, challah bread, and Francese bread; one rotisserie chicken; and one approximately 20-pound roasted turkey.
 We also tested the highest-rated knife by slicing an additional 10 loaves of Francese bread.
 For the two knives that came with both bread and meat blades, we tested both blades.
 We measured noise levels using a decibel meter and washed the knives according to manufacturers’ instructions.
 Prices listed were paid online.
 Testing scores were averaged, and the electric knives appear in order of preference.

 Comfort: How comfortable the knife is to hold and operate; knives rated higher if the handle felt comfortable to grip, was rounded instead of angled, didn’t vibrate too heavily, and if the start button was easy to press for extended periods of time.